 - Base Pay is established at hire based on a candidate's entry level competency and market conditions; and can vary from 80 to 90 per cent of the position range.
-The incumbent progresses through salary adjustments (merit pay) to the 100 per cent level of the range based on in-year demonstrated on-the-job performance related to CLBC's core and leadership competencies, subject to budget availability. - Benefits parallel the benefits package offered to senior level public service positions.
+The incumbent progresses through salary adjustments (merit pay) to the 100 per cent level of the range based on in-year demonstrated on-the-job performance related to CLBC's core and leadership competencies, subject to budget availability. - Benefits parallel the benefits package offered to senior level public service positions with the exception that CLBC does not have flexible benefits.
 The CEO package is equivalent to that of a deputy minister and includes a vehicle allowance. - At-risk Incentive is tied to position level as outlined in Appendix A. Vice-Presidents earn up to 10% of base salary as a performance incentive in any given fiscal year.
-Incentive payments are awarded following an annual review process conducted in May/June and are based on the achievement of goals set at the beginning of the business cycle.
+Incentive payments are awarded following an annual review process conducted in April/May and are based on the achievement of goals set at the beginning of the business cycle.
 Historically, the CEO had the potential to earn up to 15% in variable pay; in 2009-10, the CEO's re-earnable incentive pay was discontinued and a 13.5% increase in salary was implemented.
 (See Confirmation Letter from David Morel, ADM, Labour Relations at PSEC).